progval/Limnoria/plugins/Poll/README.rst

 And results::

     <admin> @poll results
-    <bot> 2 votes for No, 1 vote for Yes, and 0 votes for Maybe",
+    <bot> 2 votes for No, 1 vote for Yes, and 0 votes for Maybe

 Longer answers are possible, and voters only need to use the first word of each answer to vote.
 For example, this creates a poll that